NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 You may run into an error where Unbound tells you it cannot bind to the ``0.0.0.0`` as it's already in use.
 This is because the system resolver ``systemd-resolved`` is already running on that port.
-You can go around this by changing the the IP address in the config to ``127.0.0.1``.
+You can go around this by changing the IP address in the config to ``127.0.0.1``.
 This looks like:

 .. code-block:: bash